Spring into yardwork–mindfully!

 - Use long handled tools in the garden to minimize bending over.

 - Look for a “Dutch Hoe” or Diamond Hoe with small, sharp diamond shaped head for close weeding while standing.
+You can also use long handled cultivators from a standing position.

 - Try sitting on a low stool while weeding, if you can’t squat or kneel comfortably.
+There are padded kneelers with handles to help you stand up, that can be turned over for use as a seat.

 - Some people enjoy raised bed gardening to avoid back pain.

 - Remember when lifting heavier items, use your legs, not your back; hold the item close to your body and tighten your stomach muscles while lifting; pivot from your feet if turning, rather than twisting your knees or back.
-Plan ahead and get help lifting those heavy fertilizer bags rather than hurt yourself.
+Plan ahead and get help lifting those heavy fertilizer bags rather than hurting yourself.

 - If you are a tall person with a walk-behind lawn mower, consider extensions for your mower’s handles, so your back can be straight while mowing.